GSA/challenges-and-prizes/_all-challenges/1194-nswc-crane-aisum-prize-challenge.md

   Participants are required to complete a Statement of Acknowledgement from providing confirmation of compliance to all eligibility requirements listed herein with submission of the White Paper Concept.

+  The Statement of Acknowledgement was uploaded to special notice N0016421SNB14 via Amendment 0003 on [https://beta.sam.gov](https://beta.sam.gov/).
+A direct link to this posting can be found [here](https://beta.sam.gov/opp/eee3ff94590e4bdf963823bff8752f91/view).
 ---
 ### Description